bmlt-enabled/nacc/nacc2/README.md

 Standard Installation
 ---------------------
 This is a "pure browser" implementation of NACC.
 It requires absolutely no server-based components (but will support PHP, if provided).
-In order to use this, you import the "nacc.js" file, and link to the "nacc.css" file:
+In order to use this, you link to the "nacc.css"  and import the "nacc.js" file in the `<head>` element:

     <head>
         .